mcrco/obsidian/Math0/Complex Numbers.md

 To prove the first statement, assume, $z$ is a non-negative real number.
 Thus $|z|=\sqrt{ z^{2}+0^{2} }=\sqrt{ z^{2} }$ since there is no complex part. $\sqrt{ z^{2} }$ is the absolute value of $z$, which is equal to $z$ when $z$ is non-negative.
 Because $z$ is the modulus and its own real part, if $z$ is non-negative real number, then $|z|=\text{Re}(z)$.

-To prove the second statement,
+To prove the second statement, assume

 b.